gitphantomman/validator_db_endpoint/README.md

-# validator_db_endpoint
+# Validator Indexing Database Endpoint

-## Introduce
+## Overview

-This is the endpoint to connect validators and indexing db of scraping subnet.
-Validators can access via this endpoint and can add meta info about their uploaded data of wasabi s3.
+This endpoint facilitates the connection between validators and the indexing database of the scraping subnet.
+Validators can interact with this endpoint to add metadata about their uploaded data to the Wasabi S3.

-There's one more function.
-That is to generate api_key for accessing to this endpoint.
+An additional feature of this endpoint is the generation of API keys for access.

-## Install environments.
+## Environment Setup

+To install the necessary environment, run the following command:

 ```bash
 python -m pip install -r requirements.txt
 ```

-And make `.env` file from `.env.example`.
+Next, create a `.env` file using the provided `.env.example` as a template.

-## Running app
+## Running the Application

-Please run this code on terminal.
+To start the application, execute the following command in your terminal:

 ```bash
 uvicorn main:app --host 0.0.0.0 --port 8000 --reload
 ```

-## Generate api key.

-Please run this code on terminal.
+## API Key Generation

+To generate an API key, run the following command in your terminal:

 ```bash
 python api_key.py